TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-nodereboot-hardware-disk-noservicehealing-noend.md

 The host node reboot was triggered by our Azure monitoring systems that detected a **hardware issue** due to a **failed local disk** on the physical node where the virtual machine was hosted.
 This caused your VM to get rebooted.
 RDP and SSH connections to the VM, or requests to any other services running inside the VM, could have failed during this time.<br>

 The Hardware Engineering team is working on the following long-term fixes to reduce the impact of these errors:

-- Azure is continually working to make improvements to pre-production hardware screening.
+- Azure is continually working to make improvements to pre-production hardware screening
-- Azure is continually making improvements to the firmware and software stack for error handling and recovery of disks to prevent node reboots.
+- Azure is continually making improvements to the firmware and software stack for error handling and recovery of disks to prevent node reboots
-- Improvements to failure prediction telemetry and models.<br>
+- Improvements to failure prediction telemetry and models

 To ensure an increased level of protection and redundancy for your application in Azure, we recommend that you group two or more virtual machines in an availability set.<br>